Rutucan-69/YT-DLP-Download-OPUS/README.md

 4.  **Select Format:** Choose your preferred codec (MP3, OPUS, or M4A).
 5.  **Download:** Hit the `Download` button to start the process.

+**THE APP WAS MADE WITH THE HELP OF AI, IT IS INTENDED FOR SELF USE, IT IS OPEN-SOURCE AND FREE TO USE.**

 ## 🎛️ Configuration

 The app generates a `config.json` in the root directory to store your preferences.
 Example: